Cherreads

 Remark: Worst Simp and Dumb Character]

-And that Darkness affinity at SS+ rank?
-In a world where most people had one affinity at B or A rank if they were lucky, that was phenomenal.
+And that Darkness affinity at SS+ rank.
+In a world where most Hunters had one elemental affinity at B or A rank if they were lucky, this was a weapon.
+Darkness wasn't just shadow manipulation—it was entropy, corrosion, the antithesis of life itself.
+Properly developed, it could devour energy, corrode defenses, and kill without leaving evidence.

 [Host, there is a letter for you from the Goddess of Annihilation]